 In March 2016, the voters of North Carolina approved a \$2 billion Connect NC Bond Initiative.
 Montgomery Community College's share of the bond funds was approximately \$6.3 million.
-During academic year 2017, renovations to repurpose the Outpost building as MCC's Workforce Development center began.
-The Continuing Education division and NC Works will move into this space early in academic year 2018.
+During academic year 2017, renovations to repurpose the Outpost building as MCC's Workforce Development center began, and the Continuing Education division and NC Works moved into the renovated space early in academic year 2018.
+Renovations to the old Air Conditioning, Heating, and Refrigeration Technology classroom and lab facilities located in Blair Hall (Building 100) occurred in July and August.
+This space provided additional enrollment capacity to the wait-listed Gunsmithing program.
+The Air Conditioning, Heating, and Refrigeration Technology program relocated to leased space known as The Biscoe Center.